Bones, ashes at Liberia crematorium a reminder of Ebola trauma

 "Cremation is not our culture.
 It was due to necessity that we had to cremate people, but it worked very well," said Assistant Minister of Health, Tolbert Nyensuwah, the head of the government's Ebola taskforce.

-With specialized teams trained in safe burial techniques to prevent infection, victims are now being interred in a 50-acre cemetery by the highway to the Roberts International Airport.
+With specialised teams trained in safe burial techniques to prevent infection, victims are now being interred in a 50-acre cemetery by the highway to the Roberts International Airport.

 The ashes of victims at the crematorium will be transferred to the cemetery at a special ceremony, Nyensuwah said.